Do forecasts of bankruptcy cause bankruptcy? A machine learning sensitivity analysis: Introduction

 \begin{quote} Companies that receive a going-concern audit opinion may be subjected to more rigorous covenant terms or downgrades in their credit ratings, said Anna Pinedo, a partner at law firm Mayer Brown.
 Fractured relationships with customers could also strengthen a business’s competitors, she said. \end{quote}

 Estimating the magnitude of such an ``inducement effect'' is complicated by the unavailability of the auditors' private information to the analyst.
 That is, in addition to publicly available firm information, auditors have access to ``private information'' gleaned from confidential documents and via firsthand knowledge of undocumented attributes such as the firm's corporate culture.
 This paper considers the question: do going-concern opinions help to predict bankruptcy because they incorporate the auditor's private information or because of an inducement effect?
 This is a textbook example of causal inference where the potential unobserved confounders are particularly pictureseque: what do auditors know that we (the analysts) do not?
 We introduce methodology to quantify the impact of private information on the probability that a firm files for bankruptcy in the fiscal year following the issuance of a going concern opinion.
 We conduct a sensitivity analysis rooted in nonlinear, semiparametric regression techniques and a generalization of the bivariate probit model with an endogenous regressor.
+Our use of ``machine learning'' tools to study this problem adds to a growing literature on applying machine learning methods to accounting data. \cite{bao2020detecting} deploy an ensemble model to predict fraud, \cite{brown2020you} incorporate a Bayesian topic modeling algorithm to predict intentional financial misreporting, and \cite{bertomeu2021using} provide an overview of how machine learning methods are growing in accounting research, specifically in regards to the study of accounting misstatements.
 We conclude that there is evidence for inducement under plausible assumptions on the distribution of the auditors' private information.